 General health check: Medical assessment

-What is a general health examination?
+What is a general health check?

 A health check can include: